terhechte/appventure/guides/catalyst/how/custom_new_window_entry.md

 [frontMatter]
-title = "add a `New Window` entry to a custom MainMenu?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""
+title = "How do I add a `New Window` entry to a custom MainMenu?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""